If you’re considering a Bull Terrier as a pet, you may be wondering,

 But either way, this behavior is unacceptable and needs to be dealt with promptly.

-The younger you break the behavior, the easier it will be for you as your dog grows (we will talk more about how to prevent the behavior later).
+The younger you break the behavior, the easier it will be for you as your dog grows (we will discuss how to prevent the behavior later).

 But why do Bull Terriers become so aggressive in the first place?